Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 	}
 }
 ```
-For a slightly longer and visual explanation of an accumulator watch [Sebastian Lague's Raytracing segment](https://youtu.be/Qz0KTGYJtUk?si=isQTw4moO400gsLL&t=1103).
+For a slightly longer and visual explanation of an accumulator, watch [Sebastian Lague's Raytracing segment](https://youtu.be/Qz0KTGYJtUk?si=isQTw4moO400gsLL&t=1103).
 ![soft shadows](SoftShadows.png)
 _We have soft shadows now!_